boundless-xyz/docs/scripts/README.md

 3. **Build-Time Injection**: Before building, `inject-version.ts` replaces all placeholders with the actual version.

-4. **Automated Checks**: GitHub Actions monitor for new releases and can automatically create PRs to update the version.
+4. **Automated Checks**: A GitHub Action checks for new releases and alerts if the docs are out of sync.

 ### GitHub Actions Workflows